luclucky/LUSEES/README.md

 ### B. INPUT-DATA

-Required geo-data is stored in [GeoData](https://github.com/luclucky/LUSEES/tree/main/GeoData) as [SQL dump](https://www.postgresql.org/docs/9.6/backup.html).
+Required geo-data is stored in the sub-folder [GeoData](https://github.com/luclucky/LUSEES/tree/main/GeoData) as [SQL dump](https://www.postgresql.org/docs/9.6/backup.html).
 To apply the model, the dump-file **gd** has to be [restored](https://www.postgresql.org/docs/9.6/app-pgrestore.html) in a PostgreSQL database extended by PostGIS first.\
 Hereto, it is required to enable the [GDAL drivers](https://postgis.net/docs/postgis_gdal_enabled_drivers.html) in the PostGIS environment by following SQL query: